MLogoMLogoMLogoMLogo

 A quote attributed to Aristotle is “Give me a child until he is 7 and I will show you the man.”

 Now with the development of big data, some companies are apparently working on predicting the future’ potential’ of any single human being who goes through the process.
-The argument being that the bigger the data and cleverer the algorithm, the more accurate the data.
+The argument is that the bigger the data and cleverer the algorithm, the more accurate the data.

 You could argue that this is nothing more than an extension of selection tests and other methods of assessing people.